Seal school prospectus photos 107 anna smith

 Christian Distinctiveness

-The Christian vision at Seal empowers our students to comprehend their responsibilities and cultivate meaningful connections within the framework of their own beliefs.
+The Christian vision at Seal and Rusthall empowers our students to comprehend their responsibilities and cultivate meaningful connections within the framework of their own beliefs.
 Through daily Acts of Worship, church services, adherence to the Rights Respecting Schools Agenda, and engagement in extracurricular activities, we actively reinforce our Christian values, contributing to their integration within the wider local community.

 SIAMS